careerbehaviorsengineering levelspromotion

 Core behaviors:

-Notice that each level isn't about knowing more or coding longer.
-It's about doing differently.
+Notice that each level is not about knowing more or coding longer.
+It is about doing differently — a qualitative shift in how you operate, not a quantitative increase in output.

 What This Means for Your Career